18:1 And the LORD appeared unto him in the plains of Mamre:

 Abraham's knowledge of the Lord's purposes motivated him to pray

-that those believers who were defiled by the world, might escape its judgment.
+that those believers, who were defiled by the world, might escape its judgment.

 The Lord is careful in judgment.
 His justice is according to truth.
+When Christ returns to judge the earth, He will exercise this same careful righteous judgment (Isa 11:1-5).

 18:23 And Abraham drew near, and said, Wilt thou also destroy the righteous with the wicked?